🚚 Next Day Delivery Options ✈️ In-Stock Ready to Ship 👉 Shop All Products

 Example of a High CO2 level Incident

-At CO2Meter, our own office encountered an actual CO2 incident and we wanted to share our story with others to provide further perspective on what to do should a potential CO2 leak occur and how CO2 monitors serve their purpose in being life-saving equipment.
+At CO2Meter, our own office encountered an actual CO2 incident.
+We share this story to provide perspective on what to do should a potential CO2 leak occur and how CO2 monitors served their purpose in being life-saving equipment.

 Here's what happened